JasperFe/jpggps2kml/README.txt

 The intended workflow is as follows:

 1) For each day (local time) a GPX file showing where the camera was taken will be generated.
-This can be done using the gpx file generated using the makegpx command, by downloading a GPX file from a GPS aware cellphone, or some other GPS device.
+The makegpx command extracts GPS information from the EXIF headers of a set of JPEG files to create a GPX file.
+Alternatively, a GPX file can be downloaded from a GPS device like a cel phone, possibly editted using a third party GPX editor like Adze to correct errors and/or extract useful subsets of the track.

-2) A selection of location or event specific JPEG files is copied to a new set of directories.
-These may be on disk, or in a disk-based staging area in preparation for upload to a web-accessible file server like Google Drive.
+2) A selection of JPEG files is copied to a new set of directories.
+These may be on disk, or in a disk-based staging area in preparation for upload to a web-accessible file server.

-3) JPEG files in the staging area (not the original archive copies of the images) that do not already have accurate GPS locations will be editted from the available GPX files to include the  required EXIF GPS headers, using the editgps command.
+3) Optionally, the JPEG files in the staging area that do not already have GPS locations will be editted from the available GPX files to include the required EXIF GPS headers.
+There are many tools available to do this, including the Nikon ViewNX2 viewer and exiftool.
+This package implements the editgps command, a wrapper around exiftool.

 4) Optionally, the orientjpeg command can be used to standardize the orientation of the images so that the (0, 0) pixel is in the top left of the